 If you want me to email you when I run a public playtest or release a new thing, sign up below.
 I'll only email you about those specific things, and I won't share your address with anyone else.

 I write and consult for organizations that need to clearly communicate a complicated idea.
+If you (mostly) know what you're trying to say, but you're worried your audience won't, I can help.
 I can also help your company and its stakeholders better understand why Moby Dick, Herman Melville's 1851 magnum opus, is not a metaphor for God.
-That is currently the only topic I am accepting speaking engagements on.
-If any of that interests you, or you have a question, use the Contact page to reach out!
+If any of that interests you, or you have a question, use the Contact form below to reach out.